nashville-software-school/bangazon-inc/book-1-orientation/chapters/SQL_INTRO.md

 ## Instructions

-1. Using the **Object Explorer** in Azure Data Studio, examine the tables, columns, and foreign keys of the database.
+1. Using the **SQL Server Object Explorer** in Visual Studio, examine the tables, columns, and foreign keys of the database.
 1. Using the `dbdiagram.io` site, create an ERD for the database.

 For each of the following exercises, provide the appropriate query.
 Yes, even the ones that are expressed in the form of questions.
 Everything from class and the references listed above is fair game.